mkumm/mkumm_blog/content/now/focus-on-less/index.md

 ## Context

-A few months after writing my annual plan, all the things I HAVE TO get done for the year, I happened on one of my older notebooks from 3 years prior.
-I looked through and to my disappointment found my 3-years-old annual plan was about the same as the one I just write this year.
+A few months after writing my annual plan—all the things I *have to* get done this year—I came across one of my old notebooks from three years ago.
+As I flipped through it, I was disappointed to see that my goals back then looked almost identical to the ones I had just written.

-I learned the hard way how difficult it is to make progress on our most important goals without focused effort.
+That moment made something very clear: it's incredibly hard to make progress on our most important goals without focused effort.

 ## I Am Learning

-[Cal Newport](https://calnewport.com/) helped me articulate things that I felt but didn't really know how to act on.
-I have been reading his books and taking his advice with a good result.
+[Cal Newport](https://calnewport.com/) helped me articulate feelings I couldn't quite explain, and gave me tools to act on them.
+I've been reading his books and applying his advice, and the results so far have been really encouraging.

 ## Results

-I am learning to do more over time, I need to focus on and work on less in the present.
-Of course I am early in this new process but I am encouraged.
-I have already completed 2 things that were on my list 3 years ago.
+I'm learning that if I want to do *more* over time, I need to focus on *less* in the present.

+I'm still early in this new approach, but I already feel the momentum.
+I've even completed two things that had been sitting on my list for three years.

-Maybe check out Cal's new book [Slow Productivity](https://calnewport.com/slow/).
+If this resonates with you, I recommend checking out Cal's latest book: [Slow Productivity](https://calnewport.com/slow/).